ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Animation.rst

         }
     }

-.. rubric:: PropertyAnimation
-   :name: propertyanimation

 *PropertyAnimation* uses number animations to bounce a circle up and down.

 .. code:: qml